-Join Taz Tally for an in-depth discussion in this video Evaluating overall tone and color, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Evaluating overall tone and color, part of Adobe Camera Raw: Color Correction.

 - In this chapter, I really want to focus primarily on image evaluation.
 I don't want to muddy the waters by actually doing some corrections because if you really gain some skill in learning how to evaluate your images, it's going to make your color correction and color adjustment tasks so much easier because you won't be floundering around trying this and that, you will really develop a workflow and a path for doing your correction and go right to it.
 So go ahead and open up your folder 02_01, and we're going to work on this image here called the the Grewingk Glacier Ski.

 And noticed it's a .cr2 file, which means that it is a raw file format and we're working in Bridge, so all we need to do is just double-click on it.
 You do not have to right-click and then open in Camera Raw since it's a raw file already.
 You just double-click on it, it will automatically open in Photoshop CC, or the Photoshop version of Camera Raw.
 And just to remember, we're just going to click Done, and let's go back there.
 If you do right-click and then open in Camera Raw, nothing wrong with that, in fact it'll open in Camera Raw in Bridge.

 So if you had something that you were, say, applying in Photoshop or doing in Photoshop in the background, you can still go to Camera Raw and work right out of the Bridge version of Camera Raw.
 So either way works fine, you just work in two different versions but exactly the same Camera Raw application.
 Okay, first thing you might want to do is just come right up here and click this icon here which brings you to full screen mode.
 It just gives you a little bit more room to work and also takes away some of the clutter.
 I always like to do that.